Summer air travel is off to a messy start. Here's how to up the chances of getting where you want to go - KTVZ

 She cited many factors causing an increased number of delays and cancellations — among them shortages of pilots and air traffic controllers and overall airline staffing shortages.

 And it’s happening around the world.
-British Airways workers have voted to strike over pay concerns.
-If it goes ahead, the move could cause more big problems for travelers this summer.
+Ryanair staff at airports across Europe began a weekend of strikes on Friday, and British Airways workers have voted to strike over pay concerns.
+If British Airways goes ahead, the move could cause more big problems for travelers this summer.

 For the air traveler in the summer of 2022, this all means more strategic planning.
 Here are some tips to up your chances of getting where you want to go this summer.